101 Unhealthiest Habits on the Planet

 The toilet seat isn't the germiest place in your bathroom.
 It's the sink.
 According to a study by the Public Health and Safety Organization, the bathroom faucet handle is the sixth-germiest site in the average house.
 (The toilet doesn't even hit the top 10.)
 Dampness and frequency of use make it a breeding ground for creepy-crawlies.

-The Remedy Rx: Wash your hands every time you use the bathroom, and thoroughly clean your bathroom sink once a week.
+The Rx: Wash your hands every time you use the bathroom, and thoroughly clean your bathroom sink once a week.

 You're Doing a Juice Cleanse